ScottNg49/CPSC455-SecurityBankingApp/README.md

 ### Security implementations:
--Implemented Sessions which log the User off after 3 minutes of idle.
+- Implemented Sessions which log the User off after 3 minutes of idle.

 - HTML sanitizing

--used xss-filters to filter user input
+- used xss-filters to filter user input

--only numbers can be entered into the deposit/withdrawal/transfer fields -data is encoded in XML when passed from front-end to back-end -uses a CSP header to only allow information from trusted sources
+- only numbers can be entered into the deposit/withdrawal/transfer fields

+- data is encoded in XML when passed from front-end to back-end

+- uses a CSP header to only allow information from trusted sources

 ### Files included along with descriptions
 **dashboard.js**: Node.js file that will process all front-end and back-end functions.
 When login is successful, it will redirect to dashboard page.